Alexander B. ChaseSouthern Methodist University | SMU · Department of Earth Sciences

 Microbial natural products are traditionally exploited for their pharmaceutical potential, yet our understanding of the evolutionary processes driving BGC evolution and compound diversification remains poorly developed.
 While HGT is recognized as an integral driver of BGC distributions, we find that the effects of vertical inheritance on BGC divers...

-Microbial natural products remain a crucial source of lead compounds for drug discovery.
-Yet, commonly employed discovery techniques are plagued by the rediscovery of known compounds, a narrow taxonomic focus on the relatively few microbes that can be cultured, and laboratory growth conditions that do not support biosynthetic gene expression.
-Here...
+Microbial natural products remain an important resource for drug discovery.
+Yet, commonly employed discovery techniques are plagued by the rediscovery of known compounds, the relatively few microbes that can be cultured, and laboratory growth conditions that do not elicit biosynthetic gene expression among myriad other challenges.
+Here we introduce...

 Microbial polyketide synthase (PKS) genes encode the biosynthesis of many biomedically important natural products, yet only a small fraction of nature’s polyketide biosynthetic potential has been realized.
 Much of this potential originates from type I PKSs (T1PKSs), which can be delineated into different classes and subclasses based on domain organ...